Emily Benedict

 Notable recent actions

-• Authored amendments to update height regulations and zoning processes in the Downtown Code.
+• Authored multiple amendments to update height regulations and zoning processes in the Downtown Code.

 Voting record